Monochamus galloprovincialis

 Trap packaging

-CROSSTRAP® WITH WET COLLECTION CUP
+CROSSTRAP® WITH WET COLLECTION CUP (with slider)

 Corrugated cardboard box of 8 units.